Hallucinogen persisting perception disorder: Causes

+Pathophysiology

 The exact pathophysiologic mechanism underlying HPPD is poorly understood.
 The primary neurobiological hypothesis is that persistent hallucinations are the result of chronic disinhibition of visual processors and subsequent dysfunction in the central nervous system following consumption of hallucinogens.
 Chronic disinhibition may occur from destruction and/or dysfunction of cortical serotonergic inhibitory interneurons involving the inhibitory neurotransmitter, gamma-aminobutyric acid (GABA).
 This ultimately can cause disruption of the normal neurological mechanisms that are responsible for filtration of unnecessary stimuli in the brain.
 On a macroscopic level, the lateral geniculate nucleus (LGN) of the thalamus, which is important in visual processing, has also been implicated in the pathophysiology of HPPD.

-Other researchers have suggested HPPD may be related to drug-induced elevations in neuroplasticity - an effect also noted to occur for SSRIs.
+Other researchers have suggested HPPD may be related to drug-induced elevations in neuroplasticity – an effect also noted to occur for SSRIs.
 Reverse neuroplasticity effects may account for anecdotal reports of individuals treating their HPPD symptoms with further psychedelic drug use, while others report significant deterioriations in their symptoms.